SadekRahman/Project-Portfolio-1/README.md

 ### Donation (page)
 This page allows the user to enter contact and bank details to submit a donation going towards the company.

+## Future Features

+Add a page where you can get generic information on dog breeds Add a where to find us page with map.
+Link this to existing map apps on phones.
+Add a 'leave a message' box under the donation page.
+Once "submit" is pressed to redirect to a "thank you" page which gives receipt and confirmation.
+Allow users to create an account.

 ## Testing

+All pages have been tested across all screen sizes from 360px x 640px and upwards and have been styled accordingly.
+All links work and redirect.
+All external liks open in a new tab using target="_blank" function.
+Testing has been done across 3 different web browsers.

+### Validator Testing
+CSS fully validated through (https://jigsaw.w3.org/css-validator/)